SUMMER PROGRAM FOR YOUTH

 June 24 – July 15

 This interdisciplinary program for youth ages 15–19 focuses on teaching permaculture ethics and principles as they relate to ecological and social justice, community, and place-based culture.
-The program includes hands-on skill building, one-on-one mentoring, and culminates in an integrated ecological-social-creative design project.
+The program includes hands-on skill building, small group mentorship, and culminates in an integrated ecological-social-creative design project.
 Participants will receive Quail Springs’ Ethical Design Certification for Ecological & Social Justice.

 Permaculture & Ecological Justice